PalamaraLab/threads/README.md

 ```

 ## Data consistency
-The manipulation of threading instructions performed using the `--data_consistent` flag in `threads infer` can be performed separately using the command `threads fit-to-data`:
+The manipulation of threading instructions performed using the `--fit_to_data` flag in `threads infer` can be performed separately using the command `threads fit-to-data`:
 ```
 threads fit-to-data --threads input.threads \
     --pgen input.pgen \